stashed/stash/docs/guides/platforms/gke.md

 ### Recover to `PersistentVolumeClaim`

-Here, we will show how to recover the backed up data into a PVC.
+Here, we are going to show how to recover the backed up data into a PVC.
 If you have re-deployed `stash-demo` deployment by following previous tutorial on `gcePersistentDisk`, delete the deployment first,

 ```console
 $ kubectl delete deployment -n demo stash-demo